Achilles tendon rupture

 When to see your doctor

-Seek medical advice immediately if you feel a pop or snap in your heel, especially if you can't walk properly afterward.
+Seek medical advice immediately if you hear a pop in your heel, especially if you can't walk properly afterward.

 Your Achilles tendon helps you point your foot downward, rise on your toes and push off your foot as you walk.
-You rely on it virtually every time you move your foot.
+You rely on it virtually every time you walk and move your foot.

-Rupture usually occurs in the section of the tendon located within 2 1/2 inches (about 6 centimeters) of the point where it attaches to the heel bone.
-This section may be predisposed to rupture because it gets less blood flow, which also may impair its ability to heal.
+Rupture usually occurs in the section of the tendon situated within 2 1/2 inches (about 6 centimeters) of the point where it attaches to the heel bone.
+This section might be prone to rupture because blood flow is poor, which also can impair its ability to heal.

-Ruptures often are caused by a sudden increase in the amount of stress on your Achilles tendon.
+Ruptures often are caused by a sudden increase in the stress on your Achilles tendon.
 Common examples include:

 - Increasing the intensity of sports participation, especially in sports that involve jumping